Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Simulation study

-Finally, Panels C and F present samples with up to 100 million units.
+Panels C and F present samples with up to 100 million units.
 Both implementations of the generalized full matching algorithm terminate quickly for sample sizes less than 20 million units.
 With a sample of 100 million units, the implementation without refinements terminates within 15 minutes on average, while the version with refinements adds about 5 minutes to the runtime.
 Memory use increases at a slow, linear rate.
 At 20 million units, it uses about 4 gigabytes of memory on average.
 At 100 million units, it requires slightly more than 17 gigabytes.
-With the \texttt{scclust} package, an ordinary laptop computer is able to derive generalized full matchings for samples up to about 20 million units.
-It should be feasible to match samples up to 100 million units on a modern workstation.